rakudo-p5/v5/STATUS.md

 get_iter() not implemented in class 'NQPMu'
 </td></tr>
         <tr align=center><td align=left rowspan=2>bigmem/read.v5</td><td>0</td><td>1</td><td>0</td><td>0</td><td>1</td></tr>
+        <tr><td colspan=5>use of uninitialized value of type Any in numeric context  in block  at t/spec/bigmem/read.v5:14

-        <tr><td colspan=5>use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134
+use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134

 use of uninitialized value of type Any in numeric context  in sub skip_rest at lib/Test.pm:134